fmatter/pyradigms/README.md

 ## Usage

 ### print_paradigms
-The `print_paradigms` method takes an argument `tables`, which is a three-dimensional hash, and prints them to the specified `.csv` output file.
+The `print_paradigms` method takes an argument `tables`, which is a three-dimensional dictionary, and prints them to the specified `.csv` output file.
-It can be used to create paradigm representations of hashes.
+It can be used to create paradigm representations of dictionaryes.
-Take the following hash as an example.
+Take the following dictionary as an example.
 It has three dimensions, the first being the meaning of the verb, the second being number, and the third being person.

 ```